rachana-reflex/rtems-build-toolchain-docker/README.md

 ## Clean up docker/existing images

-To get rid of unused images, use
+To get rid of unused images, use the following command, but keep in mind that it might affect other existing Docker images on your machine!
 ```code sh
 docker system prune
 ```